211115-UTA-NET/TeamGreen-P2/README.md

 - If you want to run the API locally, download the API, enter the API folder in the terminal, and use the "dotnet run" command.
 Then follow the above UI intrustions.

 # Contributors
-- Samantha Roderick, Osaretin , Megan Postlewait
+- Samantha Roderick, Osaretin Iyen , Megan Postlewait